uncatcrea/wpak-theme-bootstrap/README.md

 ##What's implemented

-At the moment, Wpak Off-Canvas themes implement:
+At the moment, Bootstrap theme implements:

-* Menu handled by Bootstrap
 * Archive template (eg. post list)
 * Infinite post list (A "Get more post" button at the bottom of post lists)
 * Single template (eg. a post)
 * Comments template (comment list for a post)
+* Bootstrap's dropdown menu
-* The content refresh process
+* Content refresh process
 * Offline cache (meaning that you can read loaded posts offline)
-* Post thumbnails support
 * Back button
 * Responsive interface handled by Bootstrap